 hast-util-to-estree

-hast utility to transform a tree to estree JSX.
+hast utility to transform to estree (JSX).

 Install